-23. All acquisitions or purchases of goods made by the Federal and State Government will be given relief from the payment of GST except for petroleum and motor cars as provided in the GST (Relief) Order 2014 or by virtue of section 56(3) of the GST Act 2014 where the Minister may, in any particular case and subject to such conditions as he deems fit to impose, relief the Federal or State government from the payment of GST.
+23. All acquisitions or purchases of goods made by the Federal Government and State Governments will be given relief from the payment of GST except for petroleum and motor cars as provided in the GST (Relief) Order 2014 or by virtue of section 56(3) of the GST Act 2014 where the Minister may, in any particular case and subject to such conditions as he deems fit to impose, relief the Federal Government or State Governments from the payment of GST.
 However, no relief from the payment of GST is given for the acquisition of services by the government.
-GST paid on the acquisition of such services are not claimable as Federal and State Governments are not GST registered persons unless they are the government departments specified in the GST (Application to Government) Order 2014.
+GST paid on the acquisition of such services are not claimable as Federal Government and State Governments are not GST registered persons unless they are the Government department specified in the GST (Application to Government) Order 2014.
+(For more information, please refer to Relief Guide Item 3, First Schedule, Goods and Services Tax (Relief) Order 2014).